MicrosoftDocs/intellicode/docs/quickstart-team-completions.md

 To train your own model for team completions, we extract a summary file with metadata on your types and their usages and securely upload it to our service.

  > [!NOTE]
+   > To create a model for team completions, Visual Studio will:
+   1. Analyze your solution locally in order to create a summary file with metadata on your types and their usages across the solution.
+   1. Upload the summary file to the Visual Studio IntelliCode service to create your model.
+   1. Download and activate model within Visual Studio.
+Your model will only be available to you and those you choose to share it with.
+   Your raw source code will not leave your computer.
+[Learn more about this process](custom-models.md)

+   > [!NOTE]
    > IntelliCode team completions is a preview feature in [Visual Studio version 16.4](https://docs.microsoft.com/visualstudio/releases/2019/release-notes) and above and are disabled by default.
 It can be enabled through **Tools** > **Options** > **IntelliCode**.
 They are currently available only for C# and C++ code.